SHAREHOLDER ALERT: Khang & Khang LLP Announces Securities Class Action Lawsuit against SCANA Corporation and Reminds Investors with Losses to Contact the Firm

 There has been no class certification in this case yet.
 Until certification occurs, you are not represented by an attorney.
 You may choose to take no action and remain a passive class member as well.

-If you want to learn more about this lawsuit, or if you have any questions about this notice or your rights, please contact Joon M. Khang, Esq., a prominent litigator for nearly two decades, by telephone at (949) 419-3834, or by e-mail at joon@khanglaw.com.
+If you wish to learn more about this lawsuit, or if you have any questions regarding this notice or your rights, please contact Joon M. Khang, Esq., a prominent litigator for nearly two decades, by telephone at (949) 419-3834, or by e-mail at joon@khanglaw.com.

 This press release may constitute Attorney Advertising in some jurisdictions.